 How: It doesn’t have to be Easter to go on a treasure hunt around your house!
 To get you up and moving, have a friend or family member hide items around your house and garden.
 Keep yourself motivated by hiding your mini (not family-sized!) snack, and when you’re feeling ready to go outside, you can take your treasure hunt to the next level and try Geocaching.

 How: If you’ve got a yoga mat, great.
 If not, a couch or even carpet should give you pretty decent support.
 Lie on your back with your arms along your sides, palms facing down.
 Press your legs together from ankle to inner thigh.
 Press into your hands and switch on your core as you raise your feet up over your hips, lift your hips and raise your feet straight up toward the ceiling.
 While performing this exercise, it may help to imagine someone (or a particular virus that has affected your life) is floating above you, and each time you lift your legs, you kick them.

 Exercise 3: Bicep Curl

 How: For this exercise, you will need two weighted objects.
 If you’re just starting out, you don’t want to lift anything too heavy.
 A bottle of wine or a six-pack of beer in each hand will be sufficient.
-Start with your feet, hip-width apart.
+Start with your feet hip-width apart.
 Holding your weights in each hand, pull your abdominals in, stand tall, and keep your knees slightly bent.
-Curl both arms upward until they're in front of your shoulders, pretend to take a sip of your drink.
+Curl both arms upward until they're in front of your shoulders, and pretend to take a sip of your drink.
 As a guide, 1L of liquid equals 1KG of weight.

 What it works: Upper arms/ biceps